These are the best games available on the Oculus Quest 2

 Before you go buying this, keep in mind that figuring out how to play Half-Life: Alyx on the Oculus Quest is a bit of a process — especially if you want to play it wirelessly.
 However, it's worth the effort.

 You don't need to be someone who's been waiting for Half-Life 3 for over a decade to want to play this.
-Yes, it ties into that larger world, and gives you tons of context of Alyx's contributions to Gordon Freeman's quest, but Half-Life Alyx stands alone.
-In many ways, it redefines and improves on the old games, making old enemies that much more frightening and improving on the original's already excellent physics.
-From Alyx's handy gravity gloves, to the superb graphics and facial animations, to the seamless inventory system, Valve made a nearly-perfect game.
+Yes, it ties into that larger world and gives you tons of context of Alyx's contributions to Gordon Freeman's quest, but Half-Life Alyx stands alone.
+In many ways, it redefines and improves the old games, making old enemies that much more frightening and improving on the original's already excellent physics.
+From Alyx's handy gravity gloves to the superb graphics and facial animations to the seamless inventory system, Valve made a nearly perfect game.
 Plus, at around 15 hours, it lasts far longer than most VR campaigns.

 For more context on all the different areas that this game succeeds, you can check out our Half-Life: Alyx review.
 Just make sure that your PC has enough power to run it, then invest in an Oculus Link cable if you want the simplest method to play.
-PC VR-specific headsets like the Valve Index may make the game look slightly better than on a Quest 2, but this way you'll save a grand buying a new headset. —Michael Hicks
+PC VR-specific headsets like the Valve Index may make the game look slightly better than on a Quest 2, but this way, you'll save a grand buying a new headset. —Michael Hicks

 Lone Echo